AkshayAgarwal007/Moodly/README.md

 * **Ctrl+Q** – Quit Moddly

 Clicking the close button will minimize Moodly to the System Tray.
 You can either press Ctrl+Q or right click on the System Tray icon and click on Exit to close the app and remove it from the tray.

-##Upcoming Features

-* Automatic File Download
-* MOOCs recommendation System
-* Gate pass request status and submission system
-* Task Scheduler

 ##Developers